 4. Daily exercise

-A good workout routine throughout the day such as running or even moderate walking is thought to be good for helping you sleep.
+A good workout routine throughout the day such as running or even moderate walking is thought to be useful for helping you sleep.
 Making yourself tired through exercise is better than exhausting yourself through lack of sleep.
 However try not to exercise heavily too close to bedtime as this may keep you awake instead of helping you sleep.

 5. Avoid caffeine

-6. Food and drink
+6. Food and beverages

 7. Switch off